JordonWest/wine-api/README.md

 3. Under the "Automation" section, find the "Manual workflow" option and click the "Configure" button.
 4. Paste the contents of [deploy.yaml] and click the "Commit changes..." button.

+## Profit

+Your commits the the `main` branch will now trigger this Action to run, deploying your application to the EC2 instance.
+To deploy to Prod, simply add the secret and variable for the Production instance, uncomment out the code in [deploy.yaml], and update the script as necessary to not blow away production data.

 [Settings page]: https://github.com/JordonWest/wine-api/settings
 [Actions Secrets and Variables page]: https://github.com/JordonWest/wine-api/settings/secrets/actions
 [Variables page]: https://github.com/JordonWest/wine-api/settings/variables/actions